opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

     4. Click on "Create".
     5. Choose a name for your organization using fewer than 150 characters, letters, digits, and `@/./+/-/_`.
     6. Click on "Create".
     7. In the "Billing Address" section, fill in the required fields and click "Next".
     An overview page will show the plan layout and the billing details.
     8. If you would like to add additional storage, you can add as many storage packages as you need.
         !![](../assets/images/example_organization_plan_billing.png)
     9. (Optional) If you have received a promotion code, please enter it at the bottom of the billing window.
     10. Under the summary page, verify your current subscription and upcoming payment.
     Add your billing details and click on **Pay** to activate your plan.

 ### **Active Users under Organization Plans**

-Under the **Flex Plan**, at least two users must be in an organization.
+Under the **Flex Plan**, at least one user must be in an organization and will be seen as active by default.
 Depending on your plan, the total cost per billing cycle is defined by the number of **active** users (**Flex only**).
 An "active user" corresponds to a member who has performed at least one "job" within a project belonging to the organization during an invoice cycle.